Showing posts with label snakes. Show all posts

 The Visitor Center offers wildlife exhibits, a gift shop, a large auditorium, two walking trails, special events, and refuge information.

-The Wildlife Observation Building, located a short walk from the Visitor Center, offers a unique setting for viewing wildlife.
+The Wildlife Observation Building located a short walk from the Visitor Center, offers a unique setting for viewing wildlife.
 December through February, when large concentrations of waterfowl and Sandhill cranes are in the area, is a good time for viewing, especially just before sunset.

 Fishing is a very popular activity on the refuge.
-Six improved boat launch area provides access to miles of water in Wheeler Reservoir and adjacent creeks where bass, crappie, bream, and catfish are often caught.
+Six improved boat launch areas provide access to miles of water in Wheeler Reservoir and adjacent creeks where bass, crappie, bream, and catfish are often caught.

 Hunting for deer, squirrel, rabbit, opossum, raccoon, feral hog, and quail is allowed on Wheeler NWR.
-Special regulations apply and a refuge hunting permit is required.
+Special regulations apply, and a refuge hunting permit is required.
 Waterfowl hunting is not permitted on the refuge.

 Wildlife Photography is encouraged on the refuge.
-There is one, fully enclosed, permanent bend near the observation pond that may be reserved for a special use permit.
+One fully enclosed, permanent bend near the observation pond may be reserved for a special use permit.

-Environmental Education/Interpretation is a very important program at Wheeler NWR.
+Environmental Education/Interpretation is an essential program at Wheeler NWR.
 Organized groups may reserve dates for presentations, wildlife tours, and outdoor classroom activities.

-Nature Trails, ranging in lengths from 200 yards to 3 miles provide opportunities to observe birds and other wildlife.
-Maps and additional information may be obtained at the Visitor Center.
+Nature Trails, ranging in length from 200 yards to 3 miles, provide opportunities to observe birds and other wildlife.
+The Visitor Center has maps and additional information.

-The Visitor Center is open daily, October thru February, 9AM-5PM.
-From March thru September, the hours are 9-4PM, Tuesday thru Saturday.
+The Visitor Center is open daily, October through February, from Rufrom ary to 9 A.The hours are from March through September 9–4 P.M., Tuesday through Saturday.
 Closed Sunday and Monday

 Phone:256-350-6639